Since the invention of money, financial advisors have published books that teach you “how to become a millionaire.”

 There’s no telling precisely how many of these folks are self-made millionaires, but the majority of them likely are.

-If those many people have managed to pull themselves up by their bootstraps, as the saying goes, and made it to the millionaire status, why not you?
+Many ordinary people have managed to pull themselves up by their bootstraps, as the saying goes, and made it to millionaire status.

 With that in mind, below are 38 tips on how to become a millionaire.